 Uncontested.
 In these recommendations, "uncontested" means cases in which there is no opposition by another party to any issue before the court.
 Uncontested cases include no-answer default-judgment cases.
 The filing of a general denial without a request for affirmative relief does not cause a case to be contested unless the general denial includes a contrary position on an issue before the court.
-The serving of process upon a party does not cause the case to be contested.
-A case becomes "contested" when any party files any pleading or motion with the court which takes a contrary position on any issue before the court or otherwise communicates with the court, in a hearing or otherwise, any contrary position on any issue before the court.
+The serving of process upon a party does not cause the case to be contested" when any party files any pleading or motion with the court which takes a contrary position on any issue before the court, in a hearing or otherwise, any contrary position on any issue before the court.